 These new roles help the business secure logistical support, create marketing plans, and find markets to expand into.
 If you want to know what jobs you can do with a business management degree, these are some emerging roles seeking skilled managers in South Africa:

-• E-commerce Manager: They help manage a company’s online operations.
-They can set sales targets, manage inventory, and create targeted content.
+- E-commerce Manager: They help manage a company’s online operations.
+They can set sales targets, manage inventory, and create targeted content to drive sales.
 They also need to be able to work with data mining and analytical tools.

-• Sustainability Manager: Manage a company’s carbon footprint.
+- Sustainability Manager: Manage a company’s carbon footprint.
 Sustainability managers can help to develop, implement, and monitor an organisation’s sustainability efforts.
-They can also tie up with renewable energy companies in South Africa to include solar panels on office roofs or set up rainwater harvesting at company warehouses.
+They can also partner with renewable energy companies in South Africa to install solar panels on office roofs or set up rainwater harvesting systems at company warehouses.

-• Digital Marketing Specialists: They are adept at creating digital media marketing campaigns.
+- Digital Marketing Specialists: They are adept at creating digital media marketing campaigns.
 They help manage a company’s online profile and build relationships with influencers to promote products and services.
-They are trained to use various digital marketing tools, such as pay-per-click (PPC), search engine optimisation (SEO), and search engine marketing (SEM).
+They are trained to use various digital marketing tools.

 Industries That Highly Value Business Management Graduates in South Africa

-These are some popular industries to explore when searching for what jobs you can do with a business degree:
+These are some popular industries to explore when searching for jobs with a business degree:

-• Public Sector and Government: Business management degree holders can help public sector enterprises and governments achieve transparency, improve customer service, and allocate resources and services efficiently.
-They can work in various departments, such as HR, marketing, or finance.
+- Public Sector and Government: Business management degree holders can help public sector enterprises and governments achieve transparency, improve customer service, and allocate resources and services efficiently.
+They can work in various departments, including HR, marketing, and finance.

 What are the Career Growth Opportunities with a Business Management Degree?

-If individuals notice stagnation in their role or promotion, they can further their education with a Master’s in Business Administration, such as the one offered by Regenesys Business School.
-The advanced degree and relevant work experience can open business management graduates to executive-level job profiles.
+If individuals notice stagnation in their role or career progression, they can further their education with a Master of Business Administration, such as the one offered by Regenesys Business School.

-Business Management degree holders earn exceptional salaries in South Africa.
-According to Talent.com, the average business management graduate salary is R450,000 per year as of September 2024.
-Entry-level positions generally pay R 264,000 annually, while experienced business management graduates can earn R 6,000,000 per year.
+According to Talent.com, the average business management graduate salary is R 1,200,000 per year as of November 2025.
+Entry-level positions generally pay R270,000 annually, while experienced business management graduates can earn R3,517,054 per year.

-If we break up some popular business management profiles, financial managers earn an average of R 548,372 annually, according to Payscale as of September 2024.
-Operations managers earn an average of R 336,632, while business analysts take home an average of R 373,088 annually.
+If we break up some popular business management profiles, financial managers earn an average of R613,341 annually, according to Payscale as of November 2025.
+Operations managers earn an average of R391,537.

 Conclusion

-What Jobs Can You Do With a Business Management Degree – FAQs
+What Jobs Can You Do With a Business Management Degree – FAQ

 What can you do with a business management degree?